 This baked bean bake (made up name!) may have been something that you also ate when you were growing up.
 But in case you haven’t experienced it’s comforting yumminess, I thought I’d jot the recipe down to share with you.

-I know for many people making gluten free pastry can seem a little bit problematic.
-And I totally get it, as after many years of making ‘traditional’ pastry it took me a few goes to get it right.
+For many people making gluten free pastry can seem a bit problematic.
+And I totally get it.
+As after many years of making ‘traditional’ pastry, it took me a few goes to get the gluten free version right!